About the Center

 The Democracy Commitment

-Global Issues Resource Center is the liaison for Tri-C with the Democracy Commitment.
+Global Issues Resource Collaborative is the liaison for Tri-C with the Democracy Commitment.

 The Democracy Commitment (TDC) is a national initiative providing a platform for development and expansion of community college programs, projects and curricula aiming at engaging students in civic learning and democratic practice across the country.
 Our goal is that every graduate of an American community college have had an education in democracy.
 This includes all of our students, whether they aim to transfer to university, achieve an associate degree or obtain a certificate.